Murders of Jacqueline Ansell-Lamb and Barbara Mayo: Barbara Janet Mayo

 Barbara Mayo was a 24-year-old schoolteacher who lived in Hammersmith, London.

 On 12 October 1970 she set off to hitch-hike to Catterick, North Yorkshire to pick up her boyfriend's car, which had broken down there.
 She did not turn up and two days after she left London her boyfriend reported her missing.
 She was last seen wearing a navy-blue coat, lilac jersey and gold and tan slacks.
 She was thought to have been carrying her red bag with her.

 Four days later, a family out walking in an isolated wood just off the M1 motorway at Ault Hucknall near Chesterfield, Derbyshire discovered her partially clothed body under a pile of leaves.
 She had been raped, battered around the head and strangled to death with a length of flex.
 She was found next to a lovers' lane named Hodmire Lane.
-Despite a detailed search her bag containing her purse was not recovered and was never found.
+Despite a detailed search, her bag containing her purse was not recovered and was never found.
 The postmortem was by Home Office pathologist Allan Usher.
 Two police officers closed off access to the wood.
 On Tuesday 20 October, the police looked for a white Vauxhall Viva, and Barbara's body was officially identified, by her sister Marjorie, of Taplow.
 50 police investigated.
 The body was fully clothed.
-A Mansfield family, were out picking chestnuts.
-Miner Boris Chomiuk, 56, of Rainworth with wife Helen 44, sons George 21, Ted 22 and his newly-wed wife Yvonne 18, and the body was found by their 51 year old friend Walter.

 Scotland Yard Chief St Charles Palmer, on Friday 13 November 1970, said 'There is someone on the M1 looking for girls - and none of the youngsters using it are safe until this man is found'.
 He said that hitchhiking was a pastime with students.
 A lone girl waited for 2 minutes, two girls waited for ten minutes, but one male waited for up to 4 hours.
 He believed that Barbara had been picked up at Watford Gap services.

 The investigation was under the head of Derbyshire CID Detective Superintendent Ernest Bradshaw, and assistant chief constable L T Bowers, and Det Chief Superintendent Charles Palmer, and Det Sgt Michael Purchase of Scotland Yard.
 By Tuesday 20 October, Cheshire Police had noticed a similarity with the murder on 8 May.
 Det Sup Walter Arden of Cheshire Police Support Group, at Stockport, visited the scene.